mysterioux/gatsby-chrisblog/content/pages/projects.md

 * Able to pay for utility bills (Water, LEC, Tax etc)
 * Ablility to see history of payments

-It's purely a native android application.
+It's a mobile app for the andriod platform.
+Thinking of building this in flutter if possible so as to have it on both android and iOS platforms.